Ballinhassig AFC

 • Members should attend relevant training courses provided for them.

-• Members should inform an Officer or trip leader of any relevant medical conditions that might impinge on their ability to participate or that might affect emergency first aid treatment.
+• Members should inform an officer or trip leader of any relevant medical conditions that might impinge on their ability to participate or that might affect emergency first aid treatment.

 • Members are responsible for obtaining as much information as possible about any planned activity, so as to be able to make an informed decision as to whether it is a suitable activity for them.